 Phylogeny wrangling

-The function phylo_check compares a list of taxonomic names to the list of tip names in a user-provided phylogeny.
+The function phylo_check compares a list of taxonomic names to the list of tip names in a user-provided phylogeny using the ape package (Paradis and Schliep, 2019).
 This comparison can be provided as a table describing the presence or absence of each taxon in the list and/or tips, or as counts of taxa present only in the list, only in the phylogeny, or in both.
 The function can also be used to trim the phylogeny to only include branches whose tip names are included within the list of taxonomic names.

 Additional features